MoElberry/Fire-System/README.txt

 read temp sensor reading..
 1:
-if temp < 40:
+if temp < 100:
 	print fine
-	no led oppened
+	green led oppened
 	the motor is not turned on

-if temp > 40 && smoke < 50:
+if temp > 100 && smoke < 90:
 	print Heat
 	Yellow led oppened
 	Turn the smoke sensor on
 	the motor is not turned on

-	check if the temp goes under 40 again if yes
+	check if the temp goes under 100 again if yes
 			go to 1;

-if temp > 50
+if temp > 100 && smoke>90:
 	print Fire
 	turn buzzer on
 	red led oppened
 	Turn the smoke sensor on
-	the motor is not turned on
+	the motor is  turned on

 	check the button to stop the fire system\
 	if the user hits the button and enters the password right: